BULL RUN, VA

 against Jackson's line, under the impression that the

 Confederates were in retreat.
-Farther to the right Hatch made
+Farther to the right Hatch

 a determined assault on the embankment, receiving a slight